Crystal: Characterizing Relative Impact of Scholarly Publications: Experimental Setup

+\textbf{Baselines:} We compare against five baselines.
+We include a random classifier, a model always predicting ``impact-revealing,'' and one always predicting ``other.''
+We further compare against the supervised classifier of \citet{valenzuela2015identifying} and UKP~\citep{Arnaout2025IndepthRI}, the prior state-of-the-art LLM-based method for identifying impactful citations.
+We replicate UKP~\citep{Arnaout2025IndepthRI} directly following the authors' method, and obtain \citet{valenzuela2015identifying} impact predictions from the Semantic Scholar API's \texttt{isInfluential} field \cite{Kinney2023TheSS}, which Semantic Scholar documents as being generated by this classifier.\footnote{\url{https://www.semanticscholar.org/faq/influential-citations}}

+We do not compare to citation \textit{intent} classifiers \citep{cohan2019structural,jurgens2018measuring,lauscher2022multicite}, as mapping \textit{intent} labels (e.g., background, method, result) to \textit{impact} labels inevitably introduces assumptions that may unfairly favor or penalize particular methods.
+A more detailed discussion of this distinction is provided in \S\ref{app:intent-vs-impact}.

-\textbf{LLM-based judge:} We use an LLM-based judge to assign the impact labels to citation contexts $\mathrm{Ctx}(p,\tilde{p})$ and rank the cited papers by impact for a given citing paper $p$.
-Our definition of impact is provided in the LLM prompt \ref{fig:ranking_prompt}.
+\textbf{LLM-based Judge:} We use an LLM-based judge to assign the impact labels to citation contexts $\mathrm{Ctx}(p,\tilde{p})$ and rank the cited papers by impact for a given citing paper $p$.
+Our definition of impact is provided in Figure~\ref{fig:ranking_prompt}, which also details all inputs to the model.
+We validate the LLM prompt in a pilot study \S\ref{sec:pilot_study}, where we asked annotators to rank their own paper's references by impact; rankings produced by our prompt closely align with these author judgments, achieving Spearman $\rho > 0.7$ across all annotators.

 We compare several LLMs of different families and sizes for this task.
-Specifically, we use \textsc{Gpt-5.1} and o4-mini as our closed-source models, and Qwen3-30B-A3B-Instruct-2507-FP8 \cite{qwen3technicalreport} as our open-source model.
+Specifically, we use \textsc{Gpt-5.1} and o4-mini as our closed-source models, and Qwen3-30B-A3B-Instruct-2507-FP8 \cite{qwen3technicalreport} as our open-weight model.
 We adopt the recommended temperature and top-$p$ settings for each model (0.7 and 0.8 for Qwen; defaults for \textsc{Gpt-5.1} and o4-mini).
 These models all support large context windows of at least $200K$ tokens.

-\textbf{Evaluation Measures:} We evaluate our model using the ground-truth, human-labeled dataset released by \citet{Arnaout2025IndepthRI}, which contains impactful and non-impactful citations.
-For the system of \citet{Arnaout2025IndepthRI}, the predicted labels are compared directly with the ground-truth categories of \textit{impact-revealing} and \textit{other}.
-For our system, we define the label set $\mathcal{L} = \{0,1,2\}$, corresponding to low, medium, and high impact.
-We map low and medium to \textit{other} and high to \textit{impact-revealing}, reducing $\mathcal{L}$ to $\{0,1\}$ for direct comparison.

-We compute model accuracy as the fraction of citations whose predicted labels match the ground truth.
-We also report precision, recall, and F1 score for the \textit{impact-revealing} class in Table~\ref{table:main_results}.
+\textbf{Evaluation Measures:} We evaluate our model on the human-annotated dataset released by \citet{Arnaout2025IndepthRI}, which labels citations as \textit{impact-revealing} or \textit{other}.
+To enable comparison across baselines, we map each system’s label set to these two categories at evaluation time; inference is performed in each system’s original label space, with mapping applied only post hoc (details are in \S\ref{app:label-mapping}).